Vegetarian Food Adventures in Sonoma County

 Not so long ago, being vegetarian meant limited choices for dining out.
 The bland, steamed vegetable plates or dry, pre-fab mock meatloaves that many restaurants would foist on their unfortunate customers?
 No thanks.

 With the freshest, most flavorful ingredients on hand, a Sonoma County chef need merely add a bit of seasoning and style, to draw out the beauty of something as simple as a brussels sprout.

-In the 1860s, the riverside town of Guerneville was known as the Big Bottom, because it rests upon an alluvial flood plain.
+In West County, the 1860s, the riverside town of Guerneville was known as the Big Bottom, because it rests upon an alluvial flood plain.
 In later years, it came to be called Stumptown, in reference to its abundant redwood logging.
 Today, it’s evolving into a hip dining and shopping destination that’s still hideaway-enough so it feels like a secret discovery.

 Guerneville is home to just 4,534 souls, mostly arts, food, wine, and nature types.
 The half-mile long downtown boasts an eclectic mix of dark but convivial bars, so-tacky-they’re-fun souvenir shops, and more recently, notable restaurants and wine tasting salons.

 Start your day with breakfast at Big Bottom Market, a marvy, modern day general store from owner/style guru Michael Volpatt and local chef legend Crista Luedtke.
 Sit back amid a delicious mix of gourmet grocery, upscale deli complete with curated wines, and cherished community hangout for local musicians and artists, while watching passersby on the street through the giant front windows.